raptorf1/fizzbuzz_js/README.md

 # Craft Academy Questions

-> Question 1: To the best of your knowledge, please explain what the following lines of code do:
+> <u> Question 1: To the best of your knowledge, please explain what the following lines of code do:</u>

 ``` javascript
 const fs = require('fs');